ocaml-flambda/ocaml-jst/jane/doc/local-reference.md

   )
 ```

-For a similar reason, `[%exclave]` can only appear at the tail position of a
-region - one cannot re-enter a region that has been
+Similarly, `[%exclave]` can only appear at the tail position of a region since one cannot re-enter a terminated region.
+The following code is an error for this reason:
-terminated.
-For example, the following is error.

 ```
   let local_ x = "hello" in
   [%exclave] (